k4rtik/book/src/ch07-02-unrecoverable-errors-with-panic.md

 ```

 When `check_guess` causes a `panic!` via `assert!`, it will walk back through
-each of these functions, and clean them up.
+each of these functions and clean them up.
 We haven't yet talked about
 destructors in Rust, that'll come in Chapter XX.
 For now, think about it this
 way: simple values like that `u32` can be destroyed by freeing their memory.
 More complicated values, like `String`s, have more complicated needs.
 In these